samestrin/llm-prepare/README.md

 - **Optionally Remove Layout View**: Optionally remove the layout view from the output.
 - **Optionally Include Comments**: Optionally include comments in the output.

+## Included Prompts

+- **code-review**: Interactive code review with a simulated senior software engineer.
+(ChatGPT)
+- **simple-add-comments**: Simple prompt to add comments to your code.

+What prompts are you using with llm-prepare?

 ## Dependencies

 - **Node.js**: The script runs in a Node.js environment.